 You just added a puppy to your family—congratulations!
 Welcome to puppy parenthood.
 Like any new parent, you’re probably collecting advice on nutrition, toys, activities, pet insurance, and much more.
 Choosing the best puppy food for your furry pal is one of the most important choices you’ll make.
 It can also be confusing, to be honest.

 That’s because you’ll find plenty of high-quality kibble and wet food to support growing puppies.
 If anything, dog owners are spoiled for choice.
 The problem?
 There’s too much information to sort through.
-Not only that, but marketing terms like “natural” and “healthy” don’t actually give you much detail about a food’s quality.
+Not only that, but terms like “natural” and “healthy” are simply marketing don’t actually give you any detail about a food’s quality.

 Fortunately, we’ve done the research to help you quickly find the right formula for your new puppy.
 You’ll find food options from high-end to affordable in our roundup.
 No matter the price point, each food selected here is formulated – and certified – to meet your puppy’s nutritional needs.

 Note: You’ll find our choices at most pet food stores as well as Amazon, Chewy, and other online retailers.
 Not all brands will be available at your local grocery store, however.

 First, let’s tackle some basic questions and debunk a few myths along the way.

 What makes the best dog food?